 Sometimes you just need something to go wrong in order to make you try something new.
 I’ve been very curious about the new MODx Cloud service.
 I’ve heard that it’s lightning fast.
 But the thought of changing our host does not appeal to me at all.
 Nothing worse than migrating a ton of sites over to a new environment.
 Yeah, sure, I could always keep the current host for the sites that are currently on it and then start putting all of the new sites on MODx Cloud.
 Yeah, that did occur to me and it may be the route I take.
 But, for the sake of consistency and time, it is best to have all our sites in one home.
 But like I said, sometimes something needs to wrong in order to motivate a person to make a change.

 Well, here I am.
 I just signed up for a free trial of the new MODx Cloud service.
 What went wrong, you ask?
-I don’t really know, and apparently neither does anyone else.
+I don’t really know, and apparently, neither does anyone else.
 We are currently using a popular cloud-based hosting service.
-I really haven’t had much problem with them despite a few shortcomings.
+I really haven’t had many problems with them despite a few shortcomings.
 I’m not even here to bash them.
 For all I know the problem could be 100% that of MODx.
 I just don’t know.
 But maybe the problem is 100% that of our current host.
 It could be both, who knows?
 And there lies the problem: no one knows yet.

 What’s the problem?
 Most veteran MODx users are aware of the old “white-screen” issue.
 You know, the one where you get a blank white page instead of a pretty website that you just recently built and launched.
 We all learned that a quick clearing of the MODx cache would set things right.
 That issue is easy to fix and is tolerable to live with.
 However, something weird has been happening over that past month or so.
 I’m experiencing where entire menus and/or banners are disappearing.
 This is a miserable experience for those who have clients that keep a close eye on their site.
 No one likes to get news of a failing site from the client themselves.
 It just doesn’t look good, even if it is not your fault.